cerner/beadledom/RELEASING.md

 ## Preparing for the Release

 * A valid Sonatype user account is required to release this project.
 To create an account sign up with [Sonatype](https://issues.sonatype.org/secure/Signup!default.jspa).
-Sonatype requires a valid email Id with the domain `cerner.com` to confirm that we are deploying the artifacts to the right namespace.
+Sonatype requires a valid email ID with the domain `cerner.com` to confirm that we are deploying the artifacts to the right namespace.
-	* **Note**: Make sure to use the cerner email to signup.
+	* **Note**: Make sure to use the Cerner email to signup.
 * Execute the following commands in your terminal to prepare travis-ci

     ```